 Operating in France

-Now we’re settled in France, my French business focuses on website content for businesses, as well as looking at their social media presence, while Patrick’s focus is more on the technical aspects of putting a website together and making it work.
+Now we’re settled in France, my French business focuses on website content for businesses, as well as looking at your social media presence.
+Patrick’s focus is more on the technical aspects of putting a website together and making it work.
 So, between us, we have you covered!